hpe-dev-incubator/hpe-dev-portal/content/blog/meet-open-source-contributor-and-fpart-fpsync-project-developer-ganael-laplanche.md

 That's where [fpsync](https://www.fpart.org/fpsync/) comes into play : the tool wraps fpart and embeds its own scheduler to trigger small rsync jobs to parallelize data migration *by itself*.
 It can leverage your SSH cluster to get the best from your data servers, acting as a powerful, standalone, data migration tool.

 Of course, as an ardent open source supporter, those tools were released with an open source license (BSD 2-Clause "Simplified" License).
-They quickly became used by big companies (Intel, AWS, Microsoft, Alibaba, Oracle, ...) as well as research centers to migrate petabyte-scale filesystems.
+They were quickly adopted by large companies (Intel, AWS, Microsoft, Alibaba, Oracle, ...) as well as research centers to migrate petabyte-scale filesystems.

 # What attracted you to free software?